Exit Planning Tools for Business Owners

 President, MPN Incorporated

-Complete an MPN Exit Readiness Assessment
+Complete an MPN Inc. Exit Readiness Assessment

 John F. Dini develops transition and succession strategies that allow business owners to exit their companies on their own schedule, with the proceeds they seek and complete control over the process.
 He takes a coaching approach to client engagements, focusing on helping owners of companies with $1M to $250M in revenue achieve both their desired lifestyles and legacies.